 It’s an international city, with people from all around the world here.
 And you are close enough to Bangkok for whatever else you need.

 The story I’ve been following is the planned high-speed train to connect the two airports of Bangkok (Don Muang and Suvarnabhumi) to U-Tapao–Rayong–Pattaya International Airport.
 This “High-Speed Rail Linked 3 Airport” project will effectively make U-Tapao the third airport of Bangkok.
 Pattaya also plan to build a monorail from the high-speed station to the beach, bypassing the need for taxis.
+The current train from Bangkok to Pattaya takes 3h 40m.

 Even without the railway, U-Tapao is getting better connected with more domestic and international flights.
 For example there are domestic flights to Chiang Mai, and Qatar Airways have a direct service here.